nshmdayo/nshmdayo/README.md

 ## About me👋

-I'm nish, not the command-line kind.
+I'm nish, not a Shell kind.